tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 "It's no use," Gabby called out.
 "The door is locked from the outside."

-Thinking on my feet, I rammed my elbow into the window of the cabins.
+Thinking on my feet, I rammed my elbow into the window of the cabin.
 Glass shattered, scattering shards everywhere.

 I quickly picked up a shard as the door creaked open.
 "Gabby, get behind me," I whispered, positioning myself between her and the entrance.